 TLCC News Items

 New Show Location!
 Beginning with the April 4, 2015 event, TLCC semi-annual coin shows are held at the Tacoma Elks Lodge #174, 2013 S. Cedar St., Tacoma, WA.
-Dave Schmidt's coin shows also take place at the same location, beginning with The Holiday Coin Show on November 22, 2014.
+Dave Schmidt's coin shows also take place at the same location.

 See the PNNA calendar for more upcoming coin shows (including the annual PNNA conventions in Tukwila and Portland), and see "Club Information" below for regular TLCC club meetings.